zeromq/czmq/README.md

 The ziflist class takes a snapshot of the network interfaces that the system currently supports (this can change arbitrarily, especially on mobile devices).
-The caller can then access the network interface information using an iterator that works like zlist.
+The caller can then access the network interface information using an iterator that works like zring.
 Only stores those interfaces with broadcast capability, and ignores the loopback interface.